pguerin3/cwmrc/README.md

 ```
 Then run the example bar with:
 ```
-polybar example&
+$ polybar example&
 ```
-Or place the above command in the CWM configuration file.
+Or place the above command in the CWM configuration file (shown below).

 ### Tiled windows with a Polybar (top right corner):